AdobeDocs/pass.en/help/accountiq/export-acc-information.md

 **Sharing Probability**

-The likelihood that as specific account is sharing its credentials.
+The likelihood that a specific account is sharing its credentials.

 >[!NOTE]
 >